-Yes, he can be glum, yes he is a party pooper, yes his poems sometimes are a 'debate between hope and hopelessness, between fulfilment and disappointment' (Andrew Motion, one time Poet Laureate of GB); but out of this grey negativity there comes a silver lining: a poem worth exploring.
+Yes, he can be glum, yes he is a party pooper, yes his poems sometimes are a 'debate between hope and hopelessness, between fulfilment and disappointment' (Andrew Motion, former Poet Laureate of GB); but out of this grey negativity there comes a silver lining: a poem worth exploring.

-Larkin is suggesting that we all have thresholds, that sometimes we can't help but feel like getting the hellouta here, one way or the other.
-Clearly the speaker in this short poem wants to get out, is tempted by the idea of an ultimate freedom, similar to that desired by Hamlet in Shakespeare's tragedy, from Act III, Scene I:
+Larkin is suggesting that we all have thresholds, that sometimes we can't help but feel like getting the hell outta here, one way or the other.
+Clearly, the speaker in this short poem wants to get out and is tempted by the idea of ultimate freedom, similar to that desired by Hamlet in Shakespeare's tragedy, from Act III, Scene I:

 To die: to sleep;